-• Permanent exclusion
+• Permanent Exclusion:

-- This means that the child is excluded permanently and is taken off the school roll.
+This means that the child is excluded permanently and is taken off the school roll.

-Suspension
+• Suspension:

-A suspension is for a set number of school days, between one and 45 days in an academic year.
+- A suspension is for a set number of school days, between one and 45 days in an academic year.

-• Lunchtime suspension
+• Lunchtime suspension:

-- This type of suspension is used to exclude a pupil for the lunchtime period only.
+This type of suspension is used to exclude a pupil for the lunchtime period only.
 A lunchtime suspension is treated as equivalent to half a school day.

-Statement of intent
+Statement of Intent

-At Avanti Schools Trust we understand that good behaviour and discipline is essential for promoting a high-quality education.
+At Avanti Schools Trust, we understand that good behaviour and discipline is essential for promoting a high-quality education.

-Amongst other disciplinary sanctions, our schools recognises that the suspension or suspension or exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behavioural Policy.
-Excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, excluding pupils should only be used as a means of last resort.
+Amongst other disciplinary sanctions, our schools recognises that the suspension or exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behavioural Policy.
+Excluding a pupil may also be required, in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, excluding pupils should only be used as a means of last resort.

-This policy defines the legal responsibilities of the Principal, SSC and LA when responding to pupil suspensions and suspension or exclusions, to ensure that they are dealt with both fairly and lawfully, and in line with DfE statutory guidance.
+This policy defines the legal responsibilities of the Principal, SSC and LA when responding to pupil suspensions and suspensions or exclusions, to ensure that they are dealt with both fairly and lawfully, and in line with DfE statutory guidance.

-This policy also aims to secure a pupil's right to an education despite having been suspended or suspend or excluded, byensuring that appropriate arrangements are in place.
+This policy also aims to secure a pupil's right to an education despite having been suspended or suspended or excluded, by ensuring that appropriate arrangements are in place.

-1. Legal framework
+1. Legal Framework

 - 1.1.
-This policy has due regard to the related statutory legislation including, but not limited to, the following: - Education Act 2002 - The School Discipline (Pupil Suspension or exclusions and Reviews) (England) Regulations 2012 - Education and Inspections Act 2006 - Education Act 1996 - The Education (Provision of Full-Time Education for Suspend or excluded Pupils) Regulations 2007 - The European Convention on Human Rights (ECHR) - Equality Act 2010
+This policy has due regard to the related statutory legislation including, but not limited to the following: - Education Act 2002.

-- 1.2.
-This policy also has due regard to statutory and non-statutory guidance, including, but not limited to, the following: - DfE (2022) 'School suspensions and permanent suspension or exclusions' - DfE (2016) 'Behaviour and discipline in schools' - DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years' - DfE (2018) 'Mental health and behaviour in schools' - 1.3.
-This policy will be implemented in conjunction with the following policies and procedures: - Anti-Bullying Policy - Special Educational Needs and Disabilities (SEND) Policy - Child Protection and Safeguarding Policy
+- The School Discipline (Pupil suspension or exclusion and reviews) (England) Regulations 2012. - Education and Inspections Act 2006. - Education Act 1996. - The Education (Provision of full-time education for suspended or excluded pupils Regulations 2007. - The European Convention on Human Rights (ECHR). - Equality Act 2010. - 1.2.
+This policy also has due regard to statutory and non-statutory guidance, including, but not limited to, the following: - DfE (2002) "School suspensions and permanent suspensions or exclusions." - DfE (2016) "Behaviour and discipline in schools." - DfE (2015) "Special educational needs and disability code of practice: 0 to 25 years." - DfE (2018) "Mental health and behaviour in schools." - 1.3.
+This policy will be implemented in conjunction with the following policies and procedures: - Anti-Bullying Policy. - Special Education Needs and Disabilities (SEND) Policy. - Child Protection and Safeguarding Policy.

-2. Roles and responsibilities
+2. Roles and Responsibilities

 - 2.1.
-The MAT Board is responsible for: - Arranging suitable full-time education for any pupil of compulsory school age suspend or excluded permanently, in coordination with the school. - Reviewing and reassessing pupils' needs in consultation with their parents where they have an EHC plan and are suspend or excluded permanently, with a view to identifying a new placement. - Arranging for an independent review panel hearing to review the decision of the SSC not to reinstate a permanently suspend or excluded pupil where required. - Arranging the hearing without delay at a time, date, and venue convenient for all parties. - Ensuring the independent review panel consists of three or five members as appropriate, which represent the required categories. - Appointing a clerk to provide advice to the panel and parties to the review on procedure, law, and statutory guidance on suspension or exclusions. - Ensuring all panel members and the clerk have received training within the two years prior to the date of the review. - If requested by parents, appointing a SEND expert to attend the panel, and covering the associated costs of this appointment.
+The MAT Board is responsible for: - Arranging a suitable full-time education for any pupil or compulsory school age suspend or excluded permanently, in coordination with the school. - Reviewing and reassessing pupils' needs in consultation with their parents, where they have an EHC plan and are suspend or excluded permanently, with a view to identifying a new placement. - Arranging for an independent review panel hearing to review the decision of the SSC not to reinstate a permanently suspend or excluded pupil, where required. - Arranging the hearing without delay at a time, date, and venue convenient for all parties. - Ensuring the independent review panel consists of three or five members as appropriate, which represent the required categories. - Appointing a clerk to provide advice to the panel and parties to the review on procedure, law, and statutory guidance on suspension or exclusions.

+- Ensuring all panel members and the clerk have received training within the two years prior to the date of the review. - If requested by parents, appointing a SEND expert to attend the panel, and covering the associated costs of this appointment.